opendataformat/Specification/Generating Open Data Format/Generating ODF with R/README.md

 ## Generating ODF from enriched dataframe

-A second approach is to enrich a data.frame in R with metadata according to
+A second approach is to enrich a tibble data.frame in R with metadata according to
 the ODF specification and in line with the internal specification of the opendf package for storing metadata.

-Therefore, metadata has to be assigned to the attributes of the dataframe and the variables.
+Therefore, metadata has to be assigned to the attributes of the tibble and the variables.
 The dataset metadata is stored in the attributes of the dataset.
 The dataset has the attributes `languages` with a vector of metadata languaguages